bamru-truck/bamru_truck/netboot/NetBootPrep.md

 - Rpi 2
 - 4GB SD card.
 (SanDisk Ultra for fast Disk I/O)
-- Linux NFS server on your network. (could be another RPi...)
+- Linux NFS server on your network.
+(Ubuntu Laptop)
 - DHCP service on your lan

 ## Approach